-1. Reporting Entity
+Note 1: Reporting Entity

 Ekalaka Public Schools (the "District") was established under Montana law to provide educational services below the college and university level to residents of the District.
 The District actually consists of two separate legal entities, high school and elementary districts.
 Accounting records of both districts must be maintained separately per State Law because of differences in funding and tax base.
-Each district is managed by a Board of Trustees, elected by the citizens and by a central administration appointed by and responsible to the Boards.
+Yet, both are managed by one central Board of Trustees elected by the citizens and by a central administration appointed by and responsible to the Board.